chungchi300/chungchi300.github.io/source/_posts/me/life-worth-living.md

 1. One month study 1 course.(Achieved)
 2. Study full about face course.(Achieved)

-# Career

-## What I want

-Run a SAAS business/any kind of business(o2o business).
-Earn 42W per year.(Without Boss,start my own business)

-## Method

-# Family

-Have kid that have close relationship to me, and I am someone that are proud of and feeling I love him.

 # Relationship - not actively looking, but keep monitoring and expand my social circle